IntuitionLabs

 Market Shares

 Precise market-share data in specialty pharmacy are rarely published, but industry surveys give a sense of concentration.
-A recent survey noted ~1,800 accredited specialty pharmacy locations in the U.S., about 40% hospital-owned ([7]).
+Drug Channels Institute estimates approximately 1,800 accredited specialty pharmacy locations in the U.S., about 40% hospital-owned ([4]).
 However, PBM-owned networks dominate revenues.
 According to Drug Channels Institute (DCI), the top five specialty pharmacies (across PBMs, health plans, independents) command a very large share.
-DCI’s 2023 ranking of the top 15 specialty pharmacies found that three PBM-owned pharmacies accounted for roughly two-thirds of specialty prescription revenues ([7]).
+DCI’s ranking of the top 15 specialty pharmacies found that three PBM-owned pharmacies accounted for roughly two-thirds of the $265 billion in specialty prescription revenues in 2024 ([4]).

 The top entities typically include: